Photo by CatMax Photography

 Leah May Interior Design is an Atlanta based interior design firm specializing in residential design services.
 Principal Designer, Leah Meyer Perez, is dedicated to helping individuals and families create inspiring personalized spaces.
 Leah builds a foundation for successful client relationships by listening to her clients needs and working within their desired budget.
 The creation of a design concept that is a balance of function and aesthetics, meanwhile reflecting the individuality of the client is of utmost importance.
 By incorporating such things as treasured heirloom pieces and collections from personal travels she is able to create a space that echoes the client’s lifestyle in comfortable yet stylish designs.

 About Principal Designer

 From an early age, it was apparent Leah had a natural talent for interiors and furniture layout as she would rearrange her room two or three times a year.
 Being from a small town in Ohio, she, her parents and three older sisters would vacation to Atlanta to visit family almost every summer.
 Leah fell in love with the city’s history and architecture and finally made her way to the big city of the south, where Leah earned an Associate of Arts degree in Interior Design from Bauder College.
-While Leah considers her design aesthetic to be an eclectic mixture of rustic farmhouse and French provincial styles with a slight touch of industrial, she doesn’t let that cloud her vision when working with clients.
+While Leah considers her design aesthetic to be an eclectic mixture of organic European and French provincial styles with a slight touch of industrial, she doesn’t let that cloud her vision when working with clients.
 She prides herself on really listening to her clients to ensure they feel their voice is being heard and their style is manifested.
 Leah resides in Brookhaven with her husband, Mike, and sweet chorkie (Yorkie/Chi mix), Penelope.
 She loves fashion design as much as interiors and her relaxed yet chic style mirrors her interior design aesthetic where she believes comfort is key.